 Students will study at least one example of each of the major forms/genres of literature: fiction, poetry, plays, and creative non-fiction.
-In addition to critical reading and discussion, the elements of literature, and analysis, interpretation, and evaluation, the course will introduce students to major approaches to literary criticism and to literature research resources.
+In addition to critical reading and discussion, the elements of literature, analysis, interpretation, and evaluation will be covered.
+The course will introduce students to major approaches to literary criticism and to the use and documentation of literature research resources.
 The course will also deal with the issues of diversity and may be organized around a particular topic.
 (CC-fall even years; CR-fall, spr odd years; Online: fall odd years, spr, sum)